Getting Started with OPEA¶

 Get Involved¶

-Have you ideas and skills to build out genAI components, microservices, and solutions?
-Would you like to be a part of this evolving technology in its early stages?
-Welcome!
+Calling all developers!
+If there is interest in building out GenAI components, microservices, and solutions to be a part of this evolving technology in its early stages:

 Go to the Community Section of the OPEA repo for Contribution Guidelines and step by step instructions.